michaelhuettermann/otello/README.md

 - A community-driven, self-contained starter package for students and beginners to learn about telemetry.
 - A demo kit based on underlying primitives for interactive meetups and conferences.
 - A sandbox to work on and test modern Java features in conjunction with telemetry.
-- A one-stop-shop to describe easy paths how to set up and use resources on Oracle Cloud to unbox the points above.
+- A one-stop-shop to describe easy paths how to set up and use services of Oracle Cloud to unbox the points above.

 ## Introduction
 The Otello project is an ongoing initiative.
 It is rooted on three pillars to specifically show: